Skip to main content.

 Bard Dining

-Students who live on campus, as most do, take the meal plan, which offers flexible menus (including vegetarian, vegan, and limited kosher and halal selections) and extended mealtimes in the campus dining commons.
+Students who live on campus take the meal plan, which offers flexible menus (including vegetarian, vegan, and limited kosher and halal selections) and extended mealtimes in the campus dining commons.

 Resident Student Meal Plans